antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 frameworks, such as `net5.0-android`, `net5.0-ios`, and `net5.0-windows`.

-Since there is no difference between the standard and its implementation, you'll be able to take advantage of new APIs much quicker than with .NET Standard.
+Since there is no difference between the standard and its implementation, you'll be able to take advantage of new features much quicker than with .NET Standard.
 And due to the naming convention, you'll be able to easily tell who can consume a given library -- without having to consult the .NET Standard version table.

 While .NET Standard 2.1 will be the last version of .NET Standard, .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
 But